Dedicated to my family

 . . .
 A Few Notes . . .

-This page is my attempt to give credit and thanks to my family and ancestors, for all their struggles and triumphs, for the part each played in shaping who we are today and who we will be tomorrow.
+This page is my attempt to give credit and thanks to my family and ancestors, for all their struggles and triumphs, for the part each played in shaping who we are today and who we will be tomorrow. .

 My special thanks goes to my great-great grandfather, J.M.
 Richardson, who aside from being an exemplary person, outstanding member of the community, and learned scholar, stepped in and served as a loving grandfather and role model for my father and aunt..

 . . .
 A Little Background . . .